 is an installation-based artwork centred around a collaborative graphic novel written by Rafi Abdullah with art by Tristan Lim.

-Malayan Orchid (re)introduces – by way of reference – histories of political and cultural silencing in the colonial, post independence, modern and the zeitgeist; and is suggestive of the speculative as an outlet for revising the course of history.
+Malayan Orchid (re)introduces — by way of reference — histories of political and cultural silencing in the colonial, post independence, modern and the zeitgeist; and is suggestive of the speculative as an outlet for revising the course of history.
 Fumbling through speculative fiction, autobiographical truths, half truths, ‘hard truths’, and lies, the work is an attempt at revising revisionism.
-The cover features the title lettering of the work embedded as part of the comic panel gutters (these gutters usually a consequence of the panelling’s sequential story-telling format) in red, reinforcing the narrative by placing attention to the ‘gaps’ in storytelling.
-These red lines flow through the whole publication, integrating with the illustration while disrupting its format.
+The cover features the title of the work embedded as the comic panel gutters — a consequence of the sequential comic panel format — reinforcing the narrative by placing attention on the ‘gaps’ of storytelling.
 (Credits — Story: Rafi Abdullah; Illustrated art: Tristan Lim)

 Form & Agency

 is a solo exhibition by artist Brandon Tay that explores the materiality of the digital.
 Presented on three stacks — the physical, the virtual, and live simulation components — the visual identity echoes the verticality of the stacks with a custom typeface.
 Shown in Yeo Workshop.